vimeo/stag-java/README.md

 ## Future Enhancements

 - Generate code so that member variables only need to be package local
+- Add an option to absorb parsing errors rather than re-throwing them

 ## License
 `stag-java` is available under the MIT license.
 See the [LICENSE](LICENSE) file for more information.